Inklingo

 jack

-Use the English loanword 'jack' when referring to an audio or electrical socket, typically for headphones or cables.
+Use the English loanword 'jack' when referring to a car lifting tool or an audio/electrical socket, like a headphone port.

 A simple, bright yellow hydraulic car jack placed on the ground, ready to lift a vehicle.